JenteVM/JVM-Authorization-Tool/SECURITY.md

 ## Supported Versions

-There is only one supported version as only one has been completed at this time.
+There is only one supported version as only one has been completed at this time. (the other "versions" are were not functional)

 | Version | Supported          |
 | ------- | ------------------ |